 Getting to Mount Royal Lookout

-There a number of options for getting to Mount Royal and the lookout, including walking, biking, taking a bus or driving. consider the time you have to spend and your fitness level and mobility when deciding.
-See a Mount Royal map.
+There a number of options for getting to Mount Royal and the lookout, including walking, biking, taking a bus, or driving.
+Consider the time you have to spend and your fitness level and mobility when deciding.

 04 of 07